sroracle/apkfoundry/docs/configuration.rst

     projects=/var/lib/apkfoundry/projects
     ; List of IP addresses from which to accept requests. remotes=127.0.0.1
+    ; Whether to remove event files after they are processed.
+This ; should generally be disabled except for debugging. keep_events=false

     [mqtt]
     ; The hostname of the MQTT broker.